emchristiansen/CSE202/index.md

 </script>

 These are the collaboratively-constructed class notes for UCSD's CSE 202: Graduate Algorithms, taught in winter 2014 by [Russell Impagliazzo](http://cseweb.ucsd.edu/~russell/).
-The idea is that the students together can create a better resource than any one person.
+The idea is that the students together can create a better resource than could any one person.

 ###Links